rizac/sdaas/README.md

     pip install --upgrade pip setuptools && pip install -r ./requirements.txt && pip install -e .
     ```

-    or standard (note: use it mainly if you install sdaas with existing software
+    or standard (use this mainly if you install sdaas on an already existing virtualenv
-    on an already existing virtualenv.
-This install checks the `setup.py` file
-    and avoids overwriting libraries already matching the required version) :
+    and you are concerned about breaking existing code):

     ```
     pip install --upgrade pip setuptools && pip install "numpy>=1.15.4" && pip install -e .
     ```

+    Notes:

+    - The "standard" install actually checks the `setup.py` file
+      and avoids overwriting libraries already matching the required version.
+The downside is
+      that you might use library version that were not tested

-    -e is optional.
+    - `-e` is optional.
 With -e, you can update the installed program to the latest release
       by simply issuing a `git pull`

 <details>
 <summary>Reported scikit learn installation problems (click for details)</summary>